SurekhaKatreddy/DataScienceConcepts/MarketBasketAnalysis.md

 It involves analyzing large data sets, such as purchase history, to reveal product groupings, as well as products that are likely to be purchased together.

-# Three things to remember: Support Confidence, Lift
+# Three things to remember: Support, Confidence, Lift
 Rule(X, Y)

 #Support